 The project will install up to 250 individual charging points (125 double charging units) across 20 car parks across the county.
-This will comprise five car parks in districts hosting the Park and Charge hubs in each of the districts taking part.
-All car parks will have between 12 and 16 individual electric vehicle charging points/bays (ie between 5 and 8 double-headed charging units in each)
+There will five Park and Charge hubs in each of the districts taking part.
+All car parks will have between 10 and 16 individual electric vehicle charging points/bays (ie between 5 and 8 double-headed charging units) in each.

-There are several innovative elements to the Park and Charge chargers, which have been designed and produced bespoke for the project by Bicester-based SME and project lead Zeta Specialist Lighting: they will be bookable overnight to guarantee certainty to the user; they can charge at different rates at different times of the day, depending on availability of electricity from the grid; and they will be self-checking and modular which will mean faults can be fixed a lot quicker and the chargers will have a much higher ‘uptime’ than many current models; they are designed for user-friendliness and will have a large LCD screen to guide people through how to use them; and they incorporate clever load-balancing’ technology which helps to deal with fluctuations in grid capacity.
+There are several innovative elements to the Park and Charge chargers, which have been designed and produced bespoke for the project by Bicester-based SME and project lead Zeta Specialist Lighting.
+These new EV chargers will be bookable overnight to guarantee certainty to the user; they can charge at different rates at different times of the day, depending on availability of electricity from the grid; and they will be self-checking and modular which will mean faults can be fixed a lot quicker and the chargers will have a much higher ‘uptime’ than many current models; they are designed for user-friendliness and will have a large LCD screen to guide people through how to use them; and they incorporate clever load-balancing technology which helps to deal with fluctuations in grid capacity.

 As the primary aim of the project is to provide overnight charging hubs for residents without off-street parking, the sites have been prioritised in areas where there are large numbers of residents without off-street parking within a 5-minute walk.
 There are also lots of other criteria that have been taking into consideration in making decisions about location, such as the electricity network connection available, the size of the local population and level of car ownership, and the vehicle crime levels in the area.
 In some places, what might seem like a perfect spot has not been possible to include due to who owns the car park or how much power can be provided there by the District Network Operators.